hsiaor/fahrenheit-to-celcius-converter/README.md

 # Fahrenheit to Celcius Converter
 ---

 This microservice converts temperatures from Fahrenheit to Celcius.
+Use the Client program to request and receive the converted temperature from the Server program.

 ## How to programmatically REQUEST and RECEIVE data from the microservice